Palestinian journalist, his family killed in Israeli airstrike on apartment in Gaza

 "The criminal Israeli occupation army, by targeting Palestinian journalists, is desperately trying to silence the Palestinian narrative and obscure the truth," the statement said.

+The Gaza-based Government Media Office condemned Israel's killing of the journalist and his family, calling on the international community, including global press organizations, to denounce Israel's systematic targeting of Palestinian journalists and pursue legal action through international courts.

 Al-Bardaweel's death brought the number of Palestinian journalists killed in Israel's war on the Gaza Strip since Oct.
-7, 2023, to 207.
+7, 2023, to 209, the media office also said.

 Israel began a surprise aerial campaign on the Gaza Strip on March 18 and has killed more than 1,000 people and injured over 2,000 others since then, shattering a January ceasefire and prisoner exchange agreement between Israel and the Palestinian group Hamas.